Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 | Assortment and pricing optimization | Tredence | Retail playbooks for assortment/pricing | Pricing favors larger programs | Fractal Analytics |

-| Production recommender system build | Uvik Software | Python ML engineering, vector DB experience | Retail-named recommender case studies require due diligence | Tiger Analytics |
+| Production recommender system build | Uvik Software | Python ML engineering, vector DB experience | Decision boundary: not a fit for commodity staffing or a strategy-only mandate.
+Compare the same evidence for every shortlisted provider. | Tiger Analytics |

 | RAG and AI-agent for retail | Uvik Software | Applied AI/LLM depth; LangChain/LangGraph fluency | Retail GenAI deployments require validation | Quantiphi |